vaccine-impact/vaccine_amr/README.txt

 Input data used for the analysis

 - figures
-Figures in the paper (main part, appendix)
+Figures in the paper

 - tables
-Tables in the paper (main part, appendix)
+Generated tables